richardydong/bluegreen/README.md

 > One point of caution -- be sure that the Development build completes and the image is pushed into the repository _before_ you approve a deployment into QA or Prod.
 If you approve into QA or Prod before the newly built image is pushed into the registry from Dev, you'll end up with a bit of a race condition where QA and Prod simply redeploy the now older image.

+Once you're all finished, you can run the cleanup.sh script to remove everything.